zhangyiqing1001/SharePoint-Document-Viewer/README.md

 Required Permissions
 --------------------

-Users who install, configure, manage, and use the PCC for SharePoint product will need different permissions to perform various actions.
+Users who install, configure, and manage the PCC for SharePoint product will need different permissions to perform various actions.

 ### Installing with PowerShell